LiamSnow/arch-dotfiles/README.md

 Minimal/zen Arch linux config that also looks good.

-A big goal of mine is speed which I achieved by doing as much as I can in the terminal (IE Neovim) and then optimizing around that:
+A big goal of mine is speed which I achieved by doing as much as I can in the terminal (IE coding + notes in Neovim) and then optimizing around that:
  - open with `Super+Enter`
  - many zsh aliases (IE `sc` for `sudo systemctl`)
  - navigation with zoxide & yazi

 This same config is configured to work for both my laptop and PC.
-Both of which run syncthing so configurations and files (under `~/Sync`) are always identical between them.
+Both of which run Syncthing so configurations and files (under `~/Sync`) are always identical between them.

 ![Screenshot](screenshot.png)